pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       if the --superclasses options is specified and a CLASSNAME is defined the class hiearchy of superclasses leading to CLASSNAME is displayed.

-      This is a separate subcommand because t is tied specifically to displaying in a tree format.so that the --output-format global option is ignored.
+      This is a separate subcommand because it is tied specifically to displaying in a tree format.so that the --output-format global option is ignored.

     Options:
       -s, --superclasses      Display the superclasses to CLASSNAME as a tree.